12 Fantastic Uses for Apples

 3. Caramel Apple Pie

 Doesn’t a warm apple pie, topped off with a scoop or two of melting vanilla bean ice cream sound amazing to you?
 While your diet may not thank you for this one, your taste buds won’t regret it when you make the decision to indulge a bit.
 But don’t just settle for any ole apple pie recipe.
-Make sure you go with the Ultimate caramel apple pie recipe that comes straight from the Food Network Channel that’s brought to you by Tyler Florence.
+Make sure you go with the Ultimate caramel apple pie recipe that comes straight from the Food Network Channel and was brought to you by Tyler Florence.

 4. Keeps Cake Moist